Frequently asked questions :

 The AirU can hang from a hook under an overhang (like a plant), or mounted on a wall, like a smoke detector.

 Ideally, the sensor should be mounted in a protected spot outdoors, like under an eave.
+Your sensor needs a strong Wi-Fi signal ( a minimum of 2 bars on a mobile device ).
 The AirU’s protective housing is water resistant but not water proof.
 The AirU should be roughly breathing level (5 ft high or higher).
 Avoid placing it near kitchen exhaust or dryer vents or less than 4 ft above the ground.
 The sensor needs to connect to power.

 The AirU consumes approximately 1.5 Watts.
 The cost of power varies by location, but it will cost less than 1 cent per month.